-- In a large skillet over medium heat, cook chicken in 1 tablespoon butter for 4-5 minutes on each side or until a meat thermometer reads 170*deg;.
+- In a large skillet over medium heat, cook chicken in 1 tablespoon butter for 4-5 minutes on each side or until a thermometer reads 170°.
 Remove and keep warm.

-- In the same skillet, saute mushrooms in remaining butter for 4-5 minutes or until tender.
+- In the same skillet, saute mushrooms in remaining butter until tender.
 Add garlic; cook 1 minute longer.
-Stir in wine and lemon juice, stirring to loosen browned bits from pan.
+Add wine and lemon juice, stirring to loosen browned bits from pan.
 Bring to a boil; cook until liquid is reduced by a third.

 - Return chicken to the pan.
 Sprinkle with cheese.
 Reduce heat; simmer, uncovered, for 1-2 minutes or until heated through.
 Yield: 2 servings.